Table Of Contents

 This Grout Repair Guide Applies to:

-• Completely removing grout and applying a different grout
+- Completely removing grout and applying a different grout color

-How To Repair Grout – Anyone can do it!
+How To Repair Grout – How To Use This Guide

 Is your grout cracking, crumbling or just downright dirty?